pengfei99/doc_center/docs/hadoop/kerberos_integration/Ad_kdc_kerberos_ticket_debuging.md

 ## 6. Check DC event logs

-If you have unkonw problems, you can check the dc event logs.
+If you have unknown problems, you can check the dc event logs.

 On domain controller:
 ```powershell